Efthimios Rentzias: Greek junior national team

 Rentzias was a part of the Greek junior national basketball teams.
 With Greece's junior national teams, he won the silver medal at the 1991 FIBA Europe Under-16 Championship and the gold medal at the 1993 FIBA Europe Under-16 Championship.
 Rentzias was named the MVP of the 1995 FIBA Under-19 World Cup, after he helped Greece to win the tournament's gold medal, scoring 33 points and grabbing 21 rebounds in the final against Australia.
 In the process, Greece beat (by a score of 98–78) an Under-19 U.S.A.
 Team that featured future NBA players like Vince Carter, Trajan Langdon, Stephon Marbury, and Samaki Walker.
 During that period of time, Rentzias was considered to be one of the most talented young European basketball players.

 Greek senior national team

 Rentzias was also a member of the senior men's Greek national team, from 1992 to 2003, and with Greece, he competed at the 1996 Atlanta Summer Olympic Games.
 At that time, that was the just the second ever appearance by Greece's senior men's basketball team in a Summer Olympic Games, and their first since the 1952 Helsinki Summer Olympic Games.
 He averaged 5.0 points and 4.1 rebounds, in 12 minutes per game, over seven games played in the 1996 Olympic Games tournament.

-He also played with Greece at the following major FIBA tournaments: the 1994 FIBA World Championship, the 1995 EuroBasket, the 1997 EuroBasket, the 1998 FIBA World Championship, the 2001 EuroBasket, and the 2003 EuroBasket.
+He also played with Greece at the following major FIBA tournaments: the 1994 FIBA World Championship, the 1995 FIBA EuroBasket, the 1997 FIBA EuroBasket, the 1998 FIBA World Championship, the 2001 FIBA EuroBasket, and the 2003 FIBA EuroBasket.
+On an individual level, Rentzias was the MVP of the Acropolis Tournament in 1998.